osV22/ejpt_notes/README.md

   - Headers
   - Cookies
   - POST: Helps circumvent client-side input validation
+- Use scp to download files to our local machine: `scp root@10.10.10.222:/etc/passwd .` - where root=victim along with the victim ip
 - SQLi can also allow us to nuke DBs where we are allowed to delete things, insert a true statement and the DB will be nuked.
  - UNION SQLi is faster and is less prone to crashing the system.
 So when running SQLMap, try to select a technique instead of the leaving it empty which can possibly crash the target host
  - A full dump can also crash the system, so dump only specific tables/ columns to be less noisy